pablofelitti/meli-full-sales/README.md

 ## TODO list

 - [ ] Mock in a better way
+- [ ] Add tests to the rest calls behavior
 - [ ] Enable endpoint to blacklist items
 - [ ] Enable UI to get all the information in the database and be able to modify it